 There are three main ranks to go through within the company, which are Consultant, Manager, and Director.
 The latter two each have various levels and those offer progressively more bonuses.

 At the Manager ranks, members earn commissions on their own sales and bonuses based on sales from their team.
 Those bonuses range from 2% to 4%, depending on the specific level.
 The Director rank has a different structure, where the calculation for bonuses is more complicated.
 This includes being able to earn 6-8% of 75% of the team’s sales as a bonus.

 This is just a very rough overview, as the various levels within the ranks have their own complexities and requirements.
 Likewise, the bonuses vary and your income potential would as well.

 The overall style here is confusing at first, although it would become clearer as members followed it.
 Nevertheless, the general idea is typical for similar companies.
 In particular, your potential for income dramatically increases as your team grows and they are more successful.

-After all, most of the bonuses are tied into the overall sales of your team.
+After all, most of the bonuses are tied to the overall sales of your team.
 So, you are only going to make a decent income if your team is also doing so.
 This creates a strong focus on sales and recruitment.

 To stay active in the company, you need to sell at least $250 of product every 4 months or $500 if you get up to the Manager rank.
 This calculates out to a little over $60 (or $120) every month.

 These levels aren’t exceptionally difficult to meet and you could probably achieve them with just a few customers who purchase regularly.
 Nevertheless, many people run into issues with slow months.
-For example, you may struggle to make sales during some parts of the year, especially if you end up being too busy to do much promoting.
+For example, you may struggle to make sales during some parts of the year, especially if you end up being too busy to do much promotion.

 When this happens, distributors sometimes end up buying extra products themselves to stay active in the company.
 That pattern is a risky one.
 If you’re not careful, you can easily end up going backward and spend more money than you earn.